LeBarbouze/tunacell/README.md

 	python tutorial.py -i
 	...

+(note that these scripts writes files and folders in a new ``tmptunacell`` folder in your home directory--taking roughly 13 MB when all scripts have been launched)

 Once you've run, read, and understood the bits of code in these files, consider yourself as a tunacell expert.